docusign/code-examples-node/README.md

 1. Before running the unit tests you will need to [obtain an access token](https://developers.docusign.com/platform/auth/authcode/authcode-get-token/) and an **API Account ID**.
 2. *Either:*
-   * Update the file test/testHelpers.js in the project's root folder with the access token, **API Account ID**, signer and cc information *or*
+   * Update the file test/testHelpers.js in the project's root folder with the access token, **API Account ID**, signer and cc information, *or*
    * Create and export this information as the environment variables named in that file.
 3. Run `npm test`